skysheng7/competition_dominance_analysis/data/README.md

 8. **Endweight:** end weight (when the cow leaves the bin) of the bin in kg
 9. **Intake:** total water intake Sstartweight - Endweight) of the visit in kg

+## Dataset Specific Information for: `results/double_bin_detection_list.rda`
+**Description:**This dataset encapsulates information regarding cases where a cow's presence is detected simultaneously in two bins.
+Such occurrences can be indicative of potential sensor or data logging errors.
+The dataset provides detailed insights on each detection instance, including the cow's ID, bin details, and associated timestamps.
+**Number of Variables:** 10
+**Number of Cases/Rows:** Varies based on the day and detection occurrences.
+**Dataset Structure:** A list of data frames, where each data frame corresponds to a specific date.
+Each date might have multiple or no occurrences of double bin detections.
+**Variable List:**
+1. **Transponder:** The transponder ID of the bin.
+2. **Cow:** Cow ID.
+3. **Bin:** Bin number where the cow was detected.
+4. **Start:** Start date and time of the detection.
+5. **End:** End date and time of the detection.
+6. **Duration:** Total duration of this detection instance in seconds.
+7. **Startweight:** Start weight (when the cow is detected) of the bin in kg.
+8. **Endweight:** End weight (post-detection) of the bin in kg.
+9. **Intake:** Total water intake (Startweight - Endweight) during the detection in kg.
+10. **Rate:** Intake rate, derived from the Intake and Duration.
+**Note:** Given that for some dates, there might be no double bin detections, the associated data frame might have zero observations for that date.
+**Usage Recommendations:**  The presence of double cow detections can be indicative of anomalies or errors in the Insentec bins.

+## Dataset Specific Information for: `results/double_cow_detection_list.rda`
+**Description:** This dataset captures instances where a bin registers 2 different cows at the same time, potentially indicating discrepancies or anomalies in the data logging process.
+The dataset provides a structure to identify these occurrences based on dates
+**Number of Variables:** 10
+**Number of Cases/Rows:** Varies based on the day and detection occurrences.
+**Dataset Structure:** A list of data frames, where each data frame corresponds to a specific date.
+Each date might have multiple or no occurrences of double cow detections.
+**Variable List:**
+1. **Transponder:** The transponder ID of the bin.
+2. **Cow:** Cow ID.
+3. **Bin:** Bin number where the cow was detected.
+4. **Start:** Start date and time of the detection.
+5. **End:** End date and time of the detection.
+6. **Duration:** Total duration of this detection instance in seconds.
+7. **Startweight:** Start weight (when the cow is detected) of the bin in kg.
+8. **Endweight:** End weight (post-detection) of the bin in kg.
+9. **Intake:** Total water intake (Startweight - Endweight) during the detection in kg.
+10. **Rate:** Intake rate, derived from the Intake and Duration.
+**Note:** Given that for some dates, there might be no double cow detections, the associated data frame might have zero observations for that date.
+**Usage Recommendations:** The presence of double cow detections can be indicative of anomalies or errors in the Insentec bins.